hook321/PB_Shovel/README.md

                         which is hosted on Photobucket.
   --images-only         Do not download any other filetype besides image.
   --videos-only         Do not download any other filetype besides video.
+  --links-only          Only store the links to the images in a text file: links-<datetime>.txt

 Authentication:
   -n USERNAME, --username USERNAME